Rod Smith (defensive back)

-Rodney Marc Smith (born March 12, 1970) is a former American football cornerback and safety in the National Football League for the New England Patriots, Carolina Panthers, and Green Bay Packers.
-He played college football at the University of Notre Dame.
+Rodney Marc Smith (born March 12, 1970) is an American former professional football player who was a cornerback in the National Football League (NFL) for the New England Patriots, Carolina Panthers, and Green Bay Packers.
+He played college football for the Notre Dame Fighting Irish.
 In high school, he played running back for Roseville Area High School.

 Professional career

-He was the second selection in the 1995 NFL Expansion Draft, and first selection for the Panthers in that draft.
+Smith was selected 35th overall in the second round of the 1992 NFL draft by the New England Patriots.
+He was the second selection in the 1995 NFL expansion draft, and first selection for the Panthers in that draft.